microsoft/FluidHelloWorld/README.md

 npm start
 ```

 This will open a browser window to the example.
-You can navigate to the same url in a second window to see changes propagating between clients.
+You can navigate to the same URL in a second window to see changes propagating between clients.

 To webpack the bundle and output the result in `./dist`, you can run: